brootaylor/brootaylor-v3/src/_content/pages/now.md

 * [Your Undivided Attention](https://open.spotify.com/show/4KI3PtZaWJbAWK89vgttoU?si=e899d621ff1d4d9c) &mdash; *Understanding how new technologies are shaping the way we live, work, and think.*
 * [Syntax - Web Development](https://open.spotify.com/show/4kYCRYJ3yK5DQbP5tbfZby?si=d8355dd847824464) &mdash; *Podcast about Web Development.*
 * [Front-End Fire](https://open.spotify.com/show/4kYCRYJ3yK5DQbP5tbfZby?si=d8355dd847824464) &mdash; *Podcast on the latest and greatest in the front-end world.*

 ---

-## Watching

-Seems to be a bit of a challenge finding something worth watching on TV these days.
-There's a fair amount of *'slop'* out there that's for sure.
-That, or I'm way too picky.

-Then there are a few shows I started watching but ended up getting bored or frustrated with the plot and stopped watching.
-Oh well...
-1st world *problems* eh!

-Just finished the 3<sup>rd</sup> season of [Squid Game](https://www.imdb.com/title/tt10919420/).
-Still not sure what to make of the ending. 🤔

----